|

 suspension bridge upstream. "... it contained a single track for

 trolleys.
-The track connected with the Niagara Gorge Railroad on the New York
+The track connected with the Niagara Gorge Railroad on the Originally, the

 Niagara Escarpment arose from a low, naturally ditched area parallel to its